kchhotu67/chess-battle/README.md

 ## Game Features
 * ### Undo/Redo Feature
     This is important feature of Game.
 It allows player to revert his/her move.
 It works in both game mode (vs computer and vs human).
+It can be use by pressing Backspace button on keyboard.
 * ### Continue
     This feature of game allows players to continue his/her game from where he/she left the game last time.
 * ### Game Mode